UST-QuAntiL/icwe-tutorial/handson.md

 ![part3-workflowmodel_template.png](resources/images/part3-workflowmodel_template.png)

-The start event of the workflow enables the user to submit a list of packages and their destinations, as well as a list of trucks which are available to distribute them.
+The start event of the workflow enables the user to submit a list of packages and their destinations, as well as a list of trucks that are available to distribute them.

-In the first script task ``Process Orders`, the orders are retrieved from the data source defined by the user and are subsequently processed, such that information about all packages' destination and size is stored in the workflow engine.
+In the first script task ``Process Orders``, the orders are retrieved from the data source defined by the user and are subsequently processed, such that information about all packages' destinations and sizes is stored in the workflow engine.

 Next, in the ``Check Available Drivers & Trucks`` script task, information about the availability of delivery trucks, such as their capacity, is retrieved from the defined data source and stored in the workflow engine.